Guardians of diamond Noor are murdered one-by-one when they uncover truth.

 “So, where’s my diamond?”
 Sir Zubin demanded finally, in a quiet but sharp voice, when M6 had finished.
 He glared at M6, leaning forward in his chair.

-M6 lowered his head and shrugged his shoulders.
+M6 lowered his head.
 His lips tightened.

 Sir Zubin fell back into his chair and threw his hands in the air, frustrated.